EE2SE/F1_Data_Scraper/README.md

     - **Milestone for Analyse Stage**: Clean and complete dataset
     - **Milestone for Analyse Stage**: EDA report highlighting key avenues of solving the problem
     - **Milestone for Construct Stage**: Good analysis of a few models along with results analysis from those ML models.
 This project is for me, need not be efficient in execution.
+    - **Milestone for Construct Stage**: Model comparison and final results report, optionally inclusive of a visualisation dashboard in Tableau
+    - **Milestone for Execute Stage**: Make this repository public and link it to my CV

+---

+## Data

+The used dataset will be taken from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
+It consists of 14 interlinked CSV files, which screams to be put onto a relational database.
+But steady...

+First - load each file and examine its contents.
+Check what columns they have, how are they interlinked, what data is missing, how complete is the dataset from 1950 to 2023.
+Check against other sources.